Congratulations on your decision to start a dog grooming business!

 • Partnership: A partnership is a business owned and operated by two or more parties.
 Partnerships vary in how owners share liability and profits.

-Dependent on your location, the types of licenses, permits, registrations, and insurance required to start a dog grooming business vary
+Depending on your location, the types of licenses, permits, registrations, and insurance required to start a dog grooming business vary.
+Standard local, state, and federal registrations include:

 • Sales tax permit